 Skincare is, after all, self-care.
 Loving what your body is doing inside of you means loving what it’s doing on the outside, too.
 It’s all proof of what your body is capable of accomplishing.

 I’m about to go through a big hormonal shift — from pregnancy, breastfeeding, or menopause.
 So how do I prepare?

 We chatted with Dr. Douglas Winger, a board-certified OB/GYN, who told us “it’s best to be proactive to stay ahead of any changes” in order to stave off discomfort.
-Acne is very common in the first trimester of pregnancy, so it’s a good idea to start washing your face twice a day to avoid breakouts.
+Breakouts are very common in the first trimester of pregnancy, so it’s a good idea to start washing your face twice a day.
 Women going through menopause may find they have drier skin, so you should treat yourself to lots of hydrating moisturizers, serums, and masks.

 You may also notice stretch marks, which are so common they may as well be freckles.
 Stretch marks, which affect up to 90 percent of pregnant women, are just proof you don’t break easy.
 If your stretch marks cause a little soreness or itchiness, products like Bio-Oil and cocoa butter help keep skin moisturized and soothed.

 Are you saying I should feel good about the “pregnancy mask”?